 repository

-The fragility of the monolithic Despite the mantra of NixOS being of package reproducibility and dependency
+The fragility of the monolithic Despite the mantra of NixOS being of package reproducibility and dependency isolation, I have found that, in practice,

-package repository to be surprisingly fragile and prone to breaking, especially
+the rolling release of the NixOS package repository to be surprisingly fragile and prone to breaking, especially when

-when compared to other rolling release versions like Archlinux.
-During my
+compared to other rolling release versions like Archlinux.
+During my one-year span of using NixOS, multiple times the

-kernel and “stable” version of the nvidia drivers where simply not compatible,
+“stable” version of the Linux kernel and “stable” version of the nvidia drivers where simply not compatible, large GUI

-(FreeCad and KiCad are particularly prone to this for some
+packages having esoteric build fails after a repository update (FreeCad and KiCad are particularly prone to this for

-reason); and to top this all off, the update to the rolling release branch
+some reason); and to top this all off, the update to the rolling release branch simply is not as immediate as other

-there are so many hiccups in the package distribution process for a Linux
+distributions.
+While I found this odd that there are so many hiccups in the package distribution process for a Linux

-distribution that has been around nearly as long as
+distribution that has been around nearly as long as Arch, I still understand that nix

-hands on with package management.
-All of this would have been tolerable if it
+expects users to be more hands on with package management.
+All of this would have been tolerable if it was not for the

-was not for the final issue that I don’t see an easy way of fixing.
+final issue that I don’t see an easy way of fixing.

 The lack of documentation

-This was probably the final straw that pushed to start looking for nix
+This was probably the final straw that pushed to start looking for nix alternatives after the whole fiasco with package

-to generalize as is, and when trying to look up how to do something, there
+is, and when trying to look up how to do something, there isn’t centralized wiki that I can reference (I mean,

-isn’t centralized wiki that I can reference (I mean, there is, but that hardly contains enough information, and the fact
+there is, but that hardly contains enough information, and the fact there are two wiki’s

-there are two wiki’s also highlights the problem), and I have to resort to
+also highlights the problem), and I have to resort to scouring Reddit or Discourse for

-patches that I don’t fully understand, have difficultly generalizing to a more
+solution patches that I don’t fully understand, have difficultly generalizing to a more complete solution, and am not

-down the line.
+certain will still be a good solution 6 months down the line.
 Maybe the documentation is fine, and I just too

-procedural-oriented to actually understand now to navigate nix documentations,
+procedural-oriented to actually understand now to navigate nix documentations, but having to learn all the oddities of a

-interacting with nixpkgs
+functional language, the oddities of interacting with nixpkgs

 , and having no solid ground to work off in terms of

-references is just too much, especially in a pinch when I need to change
+references is just too much, especially in a pinch when I need to change something “right now”.

 What do I actually want in from Nix-like systems